Rockbottom

-Rockbottom is a 2024 musical film about the fictitious rock band CougarSnake.
+Rockbottom is a 2024 American musical film about the fictitious rock band CougarSnake.
 It was co-written and directed by Todd Tucker and stars Tom Everett Scott, McKaley Miller, Jake Bongiovi, Brandon Butler and Teala Dunn.
 The film was released in March 2024.

 Premise

 Music superstar Bryce Cooper tries to get 1980s rock band CougarSnake to reform and join his charity concert.